 “Look on My Works, Ye Mighty, and Despair.”

 As Petey and Blake fly into Tulsa, they see Lady Trieu’s Millennium Clock shooting into the sky, and Petey quotes her as having said the above line.
 Of course, it’s not original, coming from, wait for it, Percy Bysshe Shelley’s “Ozymandias,” which is the other name of Adrian Veidt.
 Petey calls it a “shout-out” to Veidt after Trieu bought his company, but it’s also a shout-out to the source material.

 Agent Petey gets a lot of the good references this week, maybe because of his Ph.D. in history.
 Anyway, he mentions the Police Strike of 1977, which happened in the book because cops were protesting the rise of vigilante justice, leading to the foundation of the Keene Act, outlawing heroism.
 It also helped define the Comedian as a villain after he fired at protesters in that strike.

 51 Stars on the U.S. Flag

-Frustrated, Adrian Vedit seeks solace in a meditative position in his chair that’s clearly designed to recall the crossed-legs position of Dr. Manhattan on Mars in the source material, one of its most famous images.
+Frustrated, Adrian Veidt seeks solace in a meditative position in his chair that’s clearly designed to recall the crossed-legs position of Doctor Manhattan on Mars in the source material, one of its most famous images.

 The Game Warden’s Seal

 Veidt receives a letter from the mysterious Game Warden, which is sealed with an image of a skull and crossbones.
-Pirate imagery everywhere, all likely due to Tales From the Black Freighter.
+Pirate imagery everywhere, all likely due to Tales of the Black Freighter.